 Before we get too far into things, let me say loud and clear that there is nothing wrong with eating carbs.
 In their whole format, they are nutrient-dense foods that can certainly be incorporated into a healthy diet, however, there is a time and a place for everything when it comes to nutrition.
-Depending on your personal goals, temporarily limiting carbohydrate-rich foods in your diet can have many positive side effects.
-Whether someone is trying to address their blood sugar, manage their weight, or reduce inflammation, opting for low-carb food swaps is a great way to help you reach your goals without feeling deprived.
-So, if you are looking to cut down on carbs, but don’t want to compromise on flavour, here are 11 low-carb food swaps that are equally delicious and nutritious.
+Depending on your personal goals, temporarily limiting carbohydrate-rich foods in your diet can have positive side effects.
+Whether someone is trying to address their blood sugar, manage their weight, or increase mental clarity, opting for low-carb food swaps is a great way to help you reach your goals without feeling deprived.
+So, if you are looking to cut down on carbs, but don’t want to compromise on flavor, here are 11 low-carb food swaps that are equally delicious and nutritious.

 Easy Low-Carb Food Swaps

 Here are 11 easy low-carb swaps you can try today.

 1. Swap Rice for Quinoa or Cauliflower Rice

 Although often considered a grain, quinoa is actually a seed that contains fat, and protein and although it does contain carbohydrates it is relatively low compared to other grains.
 Compared to white rice, quinoa contains double the protein, coming in at 8 grams per cup as opposed to 4 grams per cup, and is just as easy to cook.
 In addition to quinoa, cauliflower is also a great low-carb swap for white rice.
 Although it may seem a little odd, cauliflower rice is essentially just cauliflower blitzed in a food processor until it resembles rice, and then cooked by steaming it or stir-frying it until tender.
 Not only is it delicious, but cauliflower rice contains almost 90% fewer carbs than white rice and double the fiber making it a great low-carb swap.

 2. Swap Spaghetti for Zucchini Noodles or Spaghetti Squash